stuartellis/stuartellis-site-hugo/content/articles/aws-cloudformation.md

 +++

-CloudFormation
+Notes on AWS CloudFormation.

 <!--more-->

 CloudFormation uses _templates_ to define _stacks_.
 Each stack is a set of AWS resources that work together and have the same lifecycle.

 Once a stack is running, use _change sets_ to define modifications.